BREWERY TOUR: Phillips Brewing & Malting Company – Victoria, British Columbia

 By The Beer Maven Sondra Baker on Mar.
 30, 2016

-I was immediately greeted by the vibrant Bill Stuart who put a cold glass of Raspberry Wheat Ale into my hands.
+As soon as I entered Phillips Brewery, I was immediately greeted by the vibrant Bill Stuart, who put a cold glass of Raspberry Wheat Ale into my hands.
 I will say when someone greets me with a hardy “hello there!” and places a beer in my hand in the same breath I know it’s the start of a good time.

-The Raspberry ale was one of the few from Phillips I haven’t tried and I finished it pretty quickly.
+The Raspberry Ale was one of the few from Phillips I haven’t tried and I finished it pretty quickly.
 I am a sucker for a fresh fruit brew and this seasonal sweetie didn’t disappoint.
-Bill proceeded to tell me the story of how the owner / operator Matt Phillips started off.
-With his degree in microbiology, passion for craft beer and perseverance Phillips brewery was born.
-From their original Phoenix lager they now brew over 18 beers year round with a slew of seasonal and inventive casks adding to an unbelievable amount of beer genius coming from a small brewery.
+Bill proceeded to tell me the story of how the owner / operator, Matt Phillips, started off.
+With his degree in microbiology, passion for craft beer and perseverance Phillips Brewing & Malting Company was born.
+From their original Phoenix Lager, they now brew over 18 beers year round with a slew of seasonal and inventive casks adding to an unbelievable amount of beer genius coming from a small brewery.

-Phillips environmental philosophy of great beer with minimal waste earned them the 2015 International green company of the year award.
+Phillips environmental philosophy of great beer with minimal waste earned them the 2015 International Green Company of the Year award.
 A small example of this that I found interesting is called the spent grain program.
 This is where local farmers pick up the grain after its been used in a brew and use it to feed their cows!
-I love it.

-AC/DC blasting from the backroom made the atmosphere feel like home, the people like family and the beer, well lets say Phillips Brewery makes unbelievably unique brews and are of a quality that all craft breweries strive to be.
+AC/DC blasting from the backroom made the atmosphere feel like home.
+The people we’re like family and the beer, well lets say Phillips Brewery makes unbelievably unique brews and are of a quality that all craft breweries strive to be.
 I urge you to find some Phillips (go for one of their insane IPA’s if your a hop head or the Longboat Porter if you’re into the darkside) and enjoy.
 Guaranteed you will love it as much as I do.

-Cheers to you Phillips Brewery and thank you for your hospitality.
+Cheers to you, Phillips Brewery, and thank you for your hospitality! – Sondra Baker